Decoding of (Interleaved) Generalized Goppa Codes: Binary Generalized Goppa Codes

 \section{Binary Generalized Goppa Codes}

-In this section, we introduce binary generalized Goppa codes (GGCs), develop a parity-check matrix of the code with code locators of any degree, prove a lower bound on the minimum Hamming distance of GGCs stated in~\cite{noskov_one_2020} and show that with special choice of code locators, the lower bound can be slightly improved. \begin{definition} Let $m,n,r,q$ be positive integers such that $rm\leqslant n$ and $q=2^m$.
+We introduce a parity-check matrix of generalized Goppa codes (GGCs) with code locators of any degree and provide a proof of the lower bound on the minimum Hamming distance of GGCs which is stated in~\cite{noskov_one_2020,noskov_mceliece_2020} without proof.
+We show that with even-degree code locators, the lower bound can be slightly improved. \begin{definition} Let $m,n,r,q$ be positive integers such that $rm\leqslant n$ and $q=2^m$.
 Given a polynomial $G(x) \in \Fq[x]$ of degree $r$ and a set of irreducible polynomials

 with $\gcd(f_i(x),f_j(x))=1 , \forall i\neq j$, and $\gcd(f_i(x),G(x))=1$, $\forall i \in [n] $.
 Then, the \emph{binary generalized Goppa code} is defined by